 If you have schizophrenia spectrum disorder and are unable to work, you’re far from alone.
-Research shows that up to 90 percent of people with schizophrenia are not employed, according to a 2022 study in the journal BMC Psychiatry.
+According to a 2022 study in the journal BMC Psychiatry, up to 90 percent of people with schizophrenia in the U.S. are not employed.
 Disability benefits can help cover living expenses when working isn’t an option.

-Some people living with schizophrenia are employed in jobs they’ve found to be a good fit, and others request workplace accommodations to improve their success with maintaining a job.
-However, many more find that working just doesn’t work for them.
+Some people living with schizophrenia are employed in jobs they’ve found to be a good fit.
+Others request workplace accommodations that help them maintain their jobs.
+However, many more find that working isn’t an option for them.
 If that’s your situation and you’d like to apply for disability insurance, here’s what you need to know.

-To evaluate your case, they’ll need medical documentation detailing your diagnosis and medical history.
+To evaluate your case, the SSA will need medical documentation detailing your diagnosis and medical history.
 These medical records should include key information in the following areas:

 Any coexisting mental health conditions should also be noted in your disability application.
 Relevant information from family members, neighbors, case managers, and other third-party sources, like work or job training programs, is also required.

-Proving your need for disability benefits isn’t easy, as one member of MyDepressionTeam said: “I applied for food assistance and medical stuff, and of course, they want you to provide info that you have to literally hunt down!
+Proving your need for disability benefits isn’t easy.
+One MyDepressionTeam member shared, “I applied for food assistance and medical stuff, and of course, they want you to provide info that you have to literally hunt down!
 Basically, I had to go to Narnia and back, but I have most of it now.”

-The process takes time and effort to communicate with the person responsible for determining your case.
-You may need to provide them with additional information and answer questions as they process your application.
-A disability attorney or case worker to help can make applying for disability less overwhelming.
+It takes time and effort to communicate with the person responsible for determining your case.
+You may need to provide additional information and answer questions as they process your application.
+A disability attorney or case worker can help make the process less overwhelming.

-The two most common types of long-term disability benefits in the United States are Supplemental Security Income (SSI) and Social Security Disability Insurance (SSDI).
+In the United States, government assistance for schizophrenia may be obtained through the two most common types of long-term disability benefits — Supplemental Security Income (SSI) and Social Security Disability Insurance (SSDI).

-SSI provides basic financial support for people who are 65 and older with blindness or a disability and a limited or no source of income.
-If you qualify for SSI, you’ll also usually automatically qualify for Medicaid (no-cost government health insurance) in most states.
+Supplemental Security Income provides basic financial support to people with limited or no income who are at least 65 or of any age with blindness or a disability.
+If you qualify for SSI, you usually automatically qualify for Medicaid (no-cost government health insurance) in most states.

-Adults with disabilities can apply for SSI or SSDI online.
-You can also call 800-772-1213 or visit your local Social Security office to speak to someone in person.
-It usually takes from three to five months from the time you apply for SSI or SSDI before you hear back about the final decision.
+Adults with disabilities can apply for SSI or SSDI online, by phone (800-772-1213), or in person at their local Social Security office.
+It usually takes three to five months from the time you apply for SSI or SSDI before you hear back about the final decision.

-Getting denied Social Security disability benefits can be frustrating, especially after doing all the work to apply.
-Fortunately, you don’t have to start from scratch if your disability claims are denied.
+It’s possible that your application for schizophrenia disability may be denied.
+Getting a denial can be frustrating, especially after doing all the work to apply.
+Fortunately, you don’t have to start from scratch if your disability claim is denied.

-You have the right to appeal, or question, the Social Security Administration (SSA).
+You have the right to appeal, or question, the Social Security Administration.
 You can file an appeal online, in person, or by mail.
-If you plan to submit an appeal, don’t wait.
-You’ll need to do it within 60 days.
-You can request more time, but there needs to be a good reason for an extension, and you have to make the request in writing.
+If you plan to submit an appeal, don’t wait — you generally need to do it within 60 days.
+You can request more time, but you need to provide a good reason for an extension and make the request in writing.

-You can appoint a lawyer or representative to help with your appeal.
-The SSA can connect you with someone who is qualified to help.
+You can appoint a lawyer or representative to help you with the appeal process.
+The Social Security Administration can connect you with someone who is qualified to help.
 Sometimes these individuals charge a fee, but you should be able to get a free consultation to learn more.

-SSI and SSDI are a good first step, but they may not cover all your expenses.
+SSI and SSDI may not cover all your expenses.
 Applying for extra help with the cost of food and housing can make it easier for people with schizophrenia to live independently.

-Members of MyDepressionTeam have shared tips for finding assistance with health care costs and medication.
+Members of MyDepressionTeam have shared tips for finding assistance with healthcare costs and medication.
 “Many states have state pharmaceutical assistance programs that help people pay for prescriptions based on financial need.
 Check with your state health insurance assistance program,” suggested one member.
-These resources are also known by their acronyms, SPAP and SHIP.

-The Supplemental Nutrition Assistance Program (SNAP) is a state-funded benefit for people with disabilities and limited income.
+The Supplemental Nutrition Assistance Program (SNAP) is a federally funded benefit administered by states for people with disabilities and limited income.
 You’ll need to contact your local state agency to apply.
 If approved, you can use SNAP benefits to buy food.
-You’ll get a debit card with funds you can spend at the grocery store.
+You’ll get a debit card with funds you can spend on groceries.

-You can find out what other benefit programs you may be eligible for by using the Benefit Finder tool.
+The Benefit Finder tool can help you find other benefit programs you may be eligible for.
 In addition to federal and state government agencies, several nonprofit groups, religious organizations, and community programs are available.
 The National Alliance on Mental Illness (NAMI) can help connect you with support and resources in your community.
-Call the NAMI HelpLine at 800-950-6264 or email them at info@nami.org for more information.
+For more information, call the NAMI HelpLine at 800-950-6264 or email them at info@nami.org.

 Members of MyDepressionTeam have shared stories of applying for disability with conditions like depression and schizophrenia.
 Many report applying more than once before qualifying to receive benefits.